 Repurpose a Glass Frame

-Repurpose a glass frame printed with a sweet saying by hanging it in your home—you'll think of your wedding day every time you pass it in the hall.
+Repurpose a glass frame by printing a sweet saying by on it.
+After displaying it at your wedding, you can hang it in your home and be reminded of the special day every time you pass it in the hall.
 We love this one by Whimsy Design Studio.

 Think About Tanned Leather